The Sumsub Story

 First Investors and Expansion

-In 2017, Sumsub secured its seed round led by Flint Capital and Ilya Perekopsky, who believed in the Sever brothers' new venture despite the previous PMI setback.
-In 2019, Sumsub closed its Series A round, led by Cyprus-based Metaquotes Corporation, while Flint Capital exited its investment.
+In 2017, Sumsub secured its seed round, led by Flint Capital and Ilya Perekopsky, who believed in the Sever brothers' new venture.
+In 2019, Sumsub closed its Series A round, led by Cyprus-based MetaQuotes Corporation, while Flint Capital exited its investment.

-2021 was a breakout year—the company grew more than 4x, driven by the growing recognition of the product’s strengths, which enabled Sumsub to acquire over 600 new customers and sign some of its largest clients.
+2021 was a breakout year—the company grew more than fourfold, driven by the increasing recognition of its product’s strengths, which enabled Sumsub to acquire over 600 new customers and sign some of its largest clients.

-By the end of 2021, Sumsub, which had initially focused on the CIS and Central Asia (and even became a KYC leader in the CIS at the time), had transformed into a truly global player, with less than 10% of its business coming from Russia and part of its employees already located around the world.
-However, geopolitical tensions soon prompted a strategic relocation of its wider team.
+By the end of 2021, Sumsub, which had initially focused on the CIS, had transformed into a truly global player, with the vast majority of its revenue coming from outside Russia and the CIS, and part of its employees already located worldwide.
+However, geopolitical tensions soon prompted a strategic relocation of its remaining team.

 2022